 Loans are just one piece of the discussion you’re likely having around how you and your son or daughter will pay for college.

-If they have their own student loans or you have existing Parent PLUS loans, remember that refinancing can be a smart move to reduce interest or change the term so that the monthly payment better matches their monthly budget.
+If you have existing Parent PLUS loans, remember that refinancing your parent loans can be a smart move to reduce your interest rate or change the loan terms so your monthly payment better matches your monthly budget.